MarketingPipeline/Awesome-CSS-Resources/README.md

 [foundation-sites:](https://github.com/foundation/foundation-sites) The most advanced responsive front-end framework in the world.
 Quickly create prototypes and production code for sites that work on any kind of device.

-[Fomantic-UI:](https://github.com/fomantic/fomantic-ui) Fomantic-UI is the official community fork of Semantic-UI.
+[Fomantic-UI:](https://github.com/fomantic/fomantic-ui) Is the official community fork of Semantic-UI.

 [Gutenberg:](https://github.com/BafS/Gutenberg) Modern framework to print the web correctly.